Conversion rate optimisation (CRO) refers to improving the likelihood that a user will complete a defined goal on your website.

 As 90% of buying decisions are influenced by reviews.
 It’s a no-brainer, if you have great reviews, put them where they can be easily seen.

 Don’t just write on company news.
 Include in-depth information-rich content to offer readers crucial information they need to finish their sales cycle.
 55% of B2B buyers read 5 bits of content before they make a purchasing decision.

 Don’t overload sentences with information, especially in your opening paragraph.
 In fact, studies show users only need 14 words to understand the majority of what you are saying.

 SSL encrypts the link between your landing pages and your visitor’s browser.
 A study shows that close to half of people will check a sites security certification before giving up personal details.

 Don’t give your users an immediate way out.
 Keep your readers on-site before they get the chance to swerve to their much loved social media.

 If you’re using videos on your website, great!
 Just make sure if you’re embedding from Youtube to remove the ‘related videos’ at the end.
 You don’t want YOUR visitors watching other companies videos on your website.

-of people say that live chat with a real person is the most important feature a website can offer in aiding conversions.
+Over 44 % of people say that live chat with a real person is the most important feature a website can offer in aiding conversions.

-.
+42 per cent of researchers use a mobile device during their B2B purchasing process.
 If you want users to come back and convert, make sure your site works on mobile.